Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

          Interpreting the results

-Let's look at each of the steps in more detail:
+Let's look at each step in more detail:

 Interpreting the question
 ^^^^^^^^^^^^^^^^^^^^^^^^^